poojahooda22/cuberto-clone-nextjs/README.md

-To learn more about Next.js, take a look at th
+To learn more about Next.js, take a look at t

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive